Reservoir Transformers: Conclusion

 \section{Conclusion}

 This work demonstrated that state-of-the-art transformer architectures can be trained without updating all of the layers.
 This complements a long history in machine learning of harnessing the power of random features.
-We introduce a new metric ``area under the convergence curve'' (AUCC) and use this metric to demonstrate that on a variety of tasks, and in a variety of settings, ``reservoir transformers'' achieve better performance-efficiency trade-offs.
-We also show that reservoir transformers show better test-set generalization.
-Future work includes further investigating hybrid networks and backskipping architectures, as well as utilizing pruning strategies at inference time, in order to try to obtain even better performance/efficiency trade-offs.
+We use the ``area under the convergence curve'' (AUCC) metric to demonstrate that on a variety of tasks, and in a variety of settings, ``reservoir transformers'' achieve better performance-efficiency trade-offs.
+We show that such reservoir transformers show better convergence rates and test-set generalization.
+We demonstrated that the backward pass can be skipped altogether, opening up exciting vanues for future research.
+Future work includes further investigating hybrid networks and backskipping strategies, as well as utilizing pruning.